eddietindame/next-gql/README.md

-# Boiler plate for Next.js applications using a custom Express-Graphql server
+# next-gql

-## How to use
+## Boiler plate for Next.js applications using a custom Express-Graphql server

 Install it and run: